pkeffect/scripts/python/dir-structure/README.md

     *   Leading slashes (`/var/www`) are stripped to force relative paths (`var/www`).
     *   Windows-invalid characters (`<`, `>`, `:`, `"`, `|`, `?`, `*`) are stripped from filenames to prevent OS errors.
     *   `..` is removed to prevent directory traversal attacks.
-*   **Encoding Safety:**
+*   **Symlink & Binary Safety:**
-    *   The file reader now uses `utf-8-sig`.
-This handles the "Byte Order Mark" (BOM) that Windows Notepad silently adds to the start of text files, which previously caused Python scripts to crash or misread the first line of a file.
+    *   The scanner detects symbolic links and refuses to follow them, preventing infinite loops.
+    *   The file reader checks for binary content (Null bytes) to prevent the script from trying to parse images or executables as text.

 ### 3. Exclusion Mechanisms
 *   **System Exclusions:** The script explicitly ignores its own source file, `.git`, `node_modules`, `.env`, `.DS_Store`, and `__pycache__` to prevent clutter.